SebastianBach/full-stack/README.md

 * C++ header-only library with ```constexpr``` function.
 * Compile-time unit tests testing the above function.
-* Command line tool to process command line arguments using the function.
+* A command line tool to process command line arguments using the function.
+* A Python UI app that provides an frontend for that command line tool.
-* Command line tool to handle interactive data with the function.
+* A command line tool to handle interactive data with the function.
-* Command line tool to process the content of a given file with the function.
+* A command line tool to process the content of a given file with the function.
 * A static library encapsulating the function.
 * A unit test for this static library.
 * A C++ QT5 UI app based on the static library.